reportportal/agent-python-behave/README.rst

 Launching
 ~~~~~~~~~
-To execute tests with Report Portal you should run `behave` command and specify path to feature files:
+To execute tests with ReportPortal you should run `behave` command and specify path to feature files:

 .. code-block:: bash